badhon495/Karigor/README.md

   - Desired Mechanic (from the list of available mechanics)
 - A mechanic can be assigned to **a maximum of 4 active cars per day**.
 - If the desired mechanic is fully booked, they will not appear in the available list.
+- Clients can not book multiple appointments for the same day.

 ### Admin Panel
 - Admin can view all booked appointments with the following details: